Charlotte Anne Moberly

 Charlotte Anne Elizabeth Moberly (1846–1937) was an English academic, and first Principal of St Hugh's College, Oxford.
-Her time-travel book An Adventure, written in 1911 with fellow academic Eleanor Jourdain, became a bestseller.
+Her claimed time-travel book An Adventure, written in 1911 with fellow academic Eleanor Jourdain, became a bestseller.

 Family

 Born in Winchester on 16 September 1846, Moberly was the tenth child in a family of 15.
 Her father was George Moberly and her mother was Mary Anne (1812–1890).
 One of her brothers was Robert Moberly, the first Principal of St Stephen's House, Oxford.
 Tutored at home by a private teacher and her mother, she also gained basic skills in Hebrew, Latin and Greek.
 She participated at length in discussions about the Oxford Movement with John Keble, who had baptised her and whose wife was her god-mother.

 Career

 In 1869, Moberly undertook secretarial duties for her father who had been appointed as Bishop of Salisbury.
 She continued in this capacity, with the additional duties of nursing him when his health deteriorated, until he died in 1885.

 Elizabeth Wordsworth established St. Hugh's Hall in 1886 and Moberly was appointed as Principal, where she served until her retirement in 1915.
 In 1911, under Moberly's leadership, St Hugh's Hall became St Hugh's College, Oxford.
 She remained a member of the governing council of the college until her death and was an honorary fellow.